vlandham/mrbluebison_site/_posts/2011-10-22-house_print.md

 title: House Print
 thumb: house.jpg
 categories:
   - print
 images:
   - house/house1.jpg
   - house/house2.jpg
   - house/house3.jpg
   - house/house4.jpg
 ---

-h3.
-About

 Cresting the hill you come upon The House.
 It towers above the roadway below.
 Though some what ominous, it is not a place to be feared, for some call this house a home.
 Specifically, WE are those that call it home.
 This is a block print of our abode on a cold winter's day.
 Built in 1920, it is a testament to the timeless beauty and impeccable quality now lost in modern home construction.